arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 ## Variables

-Rather than passing a value (like a string or a number) directly to a function, we can also **assign** values to variables and pass those to functions. **Variables** are ways to store values and objects for use later.
+Rather than using a method directly on a value (like a string or a number) or passing it directly to a function, we can also **assign** values to variables and use *those* with our functions and methods. **Variables** are ways to store values and objects for use later.

 @sage
 <div class="python">